 The populist within

 I’m a man too, at times aggressive, narcissistic and uncontrolled.
 My sculpture does not judge: «Populist» combines gentleness and aggression.
-This combination doesn’t just happen, it is wisdom that life tries to teach us.
+This combination doesn’t just happen; it is wisdom that life tries to teach us.
 Following this inner integration requires awareness and a willingness to grow personally.
-Acting with moderation requires awareness and being in possession of our full mental and physical faculties.
+Acting with moderation requires awareness and owning our full mental and physical faculties.

 When we are under stress, we act unconsciously and fall back on old strategies and patterns.
 I can change this by going deeper into my emotions, thoughts and actions surrounding difficult situations.
 For this, I need to feel safe to fully look at these deep inner struggles without taking any risks: in safe encounters with others and during activities that nurture me.